MGitHubL/S2T/README.md

 We have uploaded the runnable code version, which will be further improved after the acceptance of the paper.

-Our code is improved based on TREND, which can be referenced: https://github.com/WenZhihao666/TREND
+Our code is improved based on TREND.
+The source code and data can be referenced: https://github.com/WenZhihao666/TREND